-This document combines released test questions that appeared on CAHSEE test forms in 2001, 2002, 2003, and contains new test questions from 2004.
+This document combines released test questions that have appeared on CAHSEE test forms since the 2000-2001 school year and contains new test questions from the 2004-2005 school year.
 The questions are grouped by strand (e.g., Word Analysis).
 At the beginning of each strand section is a list of the specific standards assessed on the CAHSEE.
 Following a group of questions is a table that gives the correct answer for each question, the content standard each question is measuring, and the year each question originally appeared on the CAHSEE.